Makhadzi: 2019–2020: Matorokisi, Kokovha

-2021–present: African Queen, Pain Ya Jealous, African Queen 2.0
+2021–2022: African Queen, Pain Ya Jealous, African Queen 2.0

 On 5 April 2021, Makhadzi released a single "Mjolo" featuring Mlindo the Vocalist.
 The song peaked number 28 on South Africa iTunes charts.

 Her single "Ghanama" featuring Prince Benza, and King Monada was released on 7 July 2021.
 The song was certified platinum in South Africa.

 On 16 August she announced her album African Queen and release date on her Twitter.
 That same month she also released her single "Tchukutsha" featuring Lady Du on 7 August 2021.

 On 6 August Kabza De Small teased a collaboration single "Salungano" with Makhadzi on YouTube, which was released on 2 September 2021.

 Her studio album African Queen, was released on 3 September 2021.
 The album features Cassper Nyovest, Kabza De Small and Lady Du.

 At the 6th ceremony of All Africa Music Awards, she received a nomination for Best Female Artist in South Africa.

 Pain Ya Jealous was released on 31 March 2022.
 The EP was certified Gold in South Africa.

 Makhadzi announced working on her next studio album African Queen 2.0 on 17 October, captioned "#albumloading" over 30 songs were recorded throughout from early January to October.